 Firstly, badges embroidered in blue thread on a white felt background.
 (The badge shown is toymaker)

 Secondly, badges embroidered in olive green thread on a dark felt background, introduced in the 1920s.
 (The badge shown is cook)

-Thirdly, large badges embroidered in dark green on a navy woven background, marked Girl Guides, from 1931 onwards.
+Thirdly, large badges embroidered in dark green on a navy woven background, bound and marked Girl Guides, from 1931 onwards.
 (The badge shown is laundress).

 Fourthly, the smaller badges, introduced 1967 to suit the new 3/4 length-sleeved blouse, embroidered in mainly dark green on a navy woven background.
 (The badge shown is country dancer).
 Around 1993 the wording was changed from 'Girl Guides' as shown, to 'Guides' marked at the bottom of the green circle, because the organisation changed it's name from Girl Guide Association, to Guide Association.

 In 2002, a brand new range of multi-shape, multi-colour badges were introduced, at which point all the existing Guide badges/syllabi were dropped, as were all of the staged badges which had been available to all sections up until then.